chengcli/pyharp/README.md

 ```
 make -j4
 ```
 This comman will use 4 cores to compile the code in parallel.
 Once complete, all executable files will be placed in `build/bin`.

 ### Build python package locally (dev mode)
-The python library can be installed by running the following command:
+The python library can be installed by running the following command in the root
+directory:
 ```bash
 pip install -e .
 ```